Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 External

-When you select this, you mark a color as an "external separation".
+With this usage, you tag a color as an "external separation".
 You can use this option, for example, to generate flexographic plates from the print job.
 See also Output external separations or separations of "DieLine" proof colors.

 Varnish